-Transient Plot shows Phase Delays and inter-actions based on "triple-signals" (600Hz, 700Hz, 800Hz) injected simultaneously.
+Transient Plot shows Phase Delays and inter-actions based on "triple-signals "(600Hz , 700Hz , 800Hz) injected simultaneously.
 "Triple-Signals" are shown as they phase-shift across time.
 "Triple-Signals" are similar to CW radio signals of differing frequencies as received for processing in the radio receiver and operator ears.

-The purpose of the Filter is to select the 700Hz signal, while attenuating the other two.

-- \ ( red-green-blue trace on top ) Shows "Triple-Signal" phase differences on input signal . - \ (blue trace on bottom) Filter forces phase shifting on input signal and produces a symetrical output signal.
-Filter responds to the beat frequencies with peaks and nulls in its output. - \ Without any Filtering, we are left with only the bottom Blue trace and information is lost in middle of bottom trace.
+The purpose of the Filter is to select the central 700Hz signal, while attenuating the other two (600Hz , 800Hz) . (red-green-blue trace on top) Shows "Triple-Signal" phase differences on input signal , mixing across time in a Transient Plot. (blue trace on bottom) Filter forces phase shifting on input signal and produces a symetrical output signal.
+Filter responds to the beat frequencies with peaks and nulls in its output.
+Without any Filtering, we are left with only the bottom Blue trace and information is lost in intermodulation mix of three signals.
 Background Introduction ...

-The initial Problem for the "AFC" Research Project:
+The initial Problem for the "AFC" Research Project :